Student loan grace period about to end? Here’s what you need to know

 If you just graduated from college, it’s a time to celebrate, take a vacation, and look forward to starting a lucrative career.
 At this point, your whole life is ahead of you, and the last thing you want to think about is anything having to do with school.
-But there’s one thing that won’t ever, ever go away, no matter how much you try to avoid it (not even by fleeing the country):
+But there’s one thing that won’t ever, ever go away, no matter how much you try to avoid it.

 That’s right.
 Remember that money you borrowed four years ago that allowed you to attend college in the first place?
 Now that you’ve got your degree in hand, you’ll need to pay it all back.
 Depending on the terms of your loans, that can take years, if not decades, of serious financial commitment; one 2013 research study found that the average student loan repayment period was 21.1 years long.